AwakenWilson3961/AwakenWilson3961.github.io/README.md

 # Updates

-- Updated 6/25/2023 revamped the whole website
+- 6/25/2023 update: complete website redesign
-- Added improved CSS and HTML
+- Enhanced CSS and HTML were added
-- Website is now v2
+- Website is currently in version 2